Homily for the Fourteenth Sunday in Ordinary Time

 Audio for homily

-visits his sister in California every summer for 3 weeks.
+He visits his sister in California every summer for a three-week stay.

 When he leaves for Logan to catch his flight,